Welcome to fairmeeting

 The person who starts a conference can mute or even kick out annoying participants (e.g. in case of large public meetings).

 How can I start a breakout session?

-For now, you need to organize it manually.
-You simply tell your audience, that they should form groups and each group can create and meet in a new room.
-Simply start a board with your meeting agenda and list the links for the breakout rooms there, which you may deine before like https://fairmeeting.net/breakout1 etc. Share the board URL to your participants before the meeting or in the meeting chat.
+Or you organize it manually.
+Simply tell your audience, that they should form groups and each group can create and meet in a new room.
+Start a board with your meeting agenda and list the links for the breakout rooms there, which you may name like https://fairmeeting.net/breakout1 etc. Share the board URL to your participants before the meeting starts or in the meeting chat.

 I have a question

 Ask at the fairapps chat channel.
 Someone from the community or a technician may help.